OCESS/orbitx/README.md

 For a guide on how to set up your text editor to edit code, read `DEVELOPING.md`
 For a guide on how the actual OrbitX codebase is structured, read `ARCHITECTURE.md`

-This project is maintained by
+This project is maintained by Patrick Melanson for members of Spacesim.
-- Patrick
-- Ye Qin
-- Sean

 As part of CS493 and CS494, a final year project course at Waterloo.